galaxyproject/galaxy-hub/src/blog/2017-10-09-scipy-galaxy/index.md

 cluster_object.set_params(**options)
 ```

-We can use Galaxy#s `configfile` feature to create script on the fly and add a UI like the following.
+We can use Galaxy's `configfile` feature to create script on the fly and add a UI like the following.

 ```xml
 <param name="selected_algorithm" type="select" label="Clustering Algorithm">
     <option value="AgglomerativeClustering">Hierarchical Agglomerative Clustering</option>
     <option value="AffinityPropagation">Affinity Propagation</option>